Complex Hierarchical Layout in Blazor Diagram Component

 }

-Note: In the DataSourceSettings, the type of the ID and ParentID properties is string.
+Note: In DataSourceSettings, the type of the ID and ParentID properties are string.
 The provided DataSource should have a parent-child relationship.
 It is necessary for at least one node to have an empty ParentID.

-Linear arrangement is used to arrange the child nodes in linear manner in the layout, that is the parent node is placed in the center, corresponding to its children.
-When line distribution is enabled, the linear arrangement is also activated by default.
-The LinearArrangement property of layout is used to enable or disable the linear arrangement in the layout.
+Linear arrangement arranges child nodes in a linear manner in the layout, where the parent node is placed in the center, corresponding to its children.
+When line distribution is enabled, linear arrangement is also activated by default.
+The LinearArrangement property of the layout is used to enable or disable the linear arrangement in the layout.
 By default, the value is false.

-The following code illustrates how to arrange the nodes in non linear manner.
+The following code illustrates how to arrange the nodes in a non linear manner.

 @using Syncfusion.Blazor.Diagram